-The Very Beginning of the Season
+Spring – The Start of the Gardening Season

 And this is where it all started.
 The perennials were just starting to sprout up out of the ground.
-The seed starts and geraniums were still in the greenhouse.
+The seed starts and overwintering geraniums were still in the greenhouse.
 This was also the time when I divided perennials that were overgrown, and transplanted them to other areas of the garden before they got too big.

 The geraniums spent the winter here in the greenhouse for protection.
 Each year, I’ve been starting more geraniums from the cuttings taken off of each plant.
 This saves me hundreds of dollars every year in annuals for my containers and window boxes.

-My Raised Bed Cut Flower Garden
+Raised Bed Cut Flower Garden

-This is such a fun time of the season, when I it’s finally time to transplant my seed starts to the raised bed gardens.
+This is always such a fun time of the season, when it’s finally time to transplant my seed starts to the raised bed gardens.
 I love mixing veggies and flowers together in the beds for added interest.

 Late-Spring in the Cottage Garden

 Things are starting to fill out in this view, but I really didn’t have many blooms at this time.
-This is one of the biggest opportunities I have for next year.
-I need some show stopping throughout the month of June.
+This is one of the biggest opportunities I have for this year.
+I would love some show-stopping blooms throughout the month of June.

 Early Summer in the Cottage Garden

-I absolutely love how the white daisies pop, they are practically the only white flower in the garden at this time.
+I absolutely love how the white daisies pop, they were practically the only white flower in the garden at this time.
 The good thing about daisies is that they are a wonderful plant to divide and transplant to other areas in your garden.
-The only minor issue I have with daisies is that you have stake them so they don’t fall over.
+The only minor issue I have with daisies is that you have stake them to prevent them from falling over.

-All About the Dahlias
+It’s All About the Dahlias

 - There are so many gorgeous varieties of colors, shapes and sizes.